-Now that the top is hemmed, we’re going to install a zipper.
-You may not need or want one — I honestly don’t use mine much, because the bag is open inside a trash can (with a lid on top) and then goes straight into the wash.
-A zipper is more helpful though on travel bags or if you don’t have at trash can, so you can’t smell the dirty diapers inside!
+Step 5: Now that the top is hemmed, we will install a zipper.
+You may not need or want one — I honestly don’t use mine much because the bag is open inside a trash can (with a top lid) and then goes straight into the wash.
+A zipper is more helpful on travel bags, or if you don’t have a trash can, so you can’t smell the dirty diapers inside!

-Adding the zipper is easy.
-First, you want to pin one side of the zipper to the top of the bag.
-The fabric of the zipper should be about 1/4″ below the top of the bag.
+Step 6: Adding the zipper is easy.
+First, pin one side of the zipper to the top of the bag.
+The zipper’s fabric should be about 1/4″ below the top of the bag.
 Here’s mine, pinned:

-Open the zipper now (unzip it).
-Pin the second side the same as you did the first, making sure it is facing the right direction and is not twisted.
-It will be easiest to start at the bottom of the zipper and work up.
+Step 8: Open the zipper now (unzip it).
+Pin the second side as you did the first, ensuring it is facing the right direction and is not twisted.
+Starting at the bottom of the zipper and working up will be easiest.

 Done!
 How easy was that?
 This might take you only 15 – 20 minutes.
-And, if it’s a little misshapen, well…who cares.
-It’s not something anyone will see and it’s just to hold dirty diapers.
+And, if it’s a little distorted, well…who cares?
+It’s not something anyone will see, and it’s just to hold dirty diapers.